NobukazuHanada/gemini-generate-chat-app/README.md

 ### Deploying with GitHub Actions

-This project is configured to automatically deploy to Firebase Hosting via GitHub Actions when changes are pushed to the `release` branch.
+This project is configured to automatically deploy to Firebase Hosting via GitHub Actions when a new tag (e.g., `v1.0.0`) is pushed.

 **Setup Steps:**